 Certain lectures may be recorded by the instructor, and this may include student participation.
-Students are not required to participate in the recorded conversation.
+Students are not required to participate in recorded conversations.
 The recorded lecture may be used by the faculty member and the registered students only for internal class purposes and only during the term in which the course is being offered.
-Recorded lectures will be made available to all students in the class via Panopto videos.
+Recorded lectures will be made available to all students in the class via Canvas and/or Panopto.